-- The nature, scale, diversity and complexity of their business
+- The nature, scale, diversity, and complexity of their business

-- An organizations target markets
+- An organization’s target markets

 - The number of customers already identified as high risk

-- The jurisdictions the organization is exposed to, either through its own activities or the activities of customers, especially jurisdictions with relatively higher levels of corruption or organised crime, or deficient country-level anti-money laundering measures
+- The jurisdictions the organization is exposed to, either through its own activities or the activities of customers, especially jurisdictions with relatively higher levels of corruption or organized crime, or deficient country-level anti-money laundering measures

 - The distribution channels, including the extent to which the organization deals directly with the customer or the extent to which it relies on third parties to perform AML measures